Azure/AI-in-a-Box/edge-ai/customvision-edge-in-a-box/readme.md

 ## Use Case
 In scenarios demanding real-time decisions and grappling with cloud latency, Edge AI directly analyzes videos for swift responsiveness, ensuring continuous device functionality even offline, crucial for limited cloud connectivity.
 It optimizes bandwidth by locally processing data.

 This technology is exemplified in a sample focusing on graffiti detection on trains using Azure IoT Edge and [Custom Vision AI](https://learn.microsoft.com/en-us/azure/ai-services/custom-vision-service/overview).
 The process includes cloud training, exporting, and deploying a graffiti detection model as a Docker container on the edge device, facilitating rapid analysis.
-Upon graffiti detection, the video is stored locally in Blob on Edge before uploading to Azure Storage, highlighting the seamless integration of cloud and edge components for efficient problem-solving.
+Upon  detection, the video is stored locally in Blob on Edge before uploading to Azure Storage, highlighting the seamless integration of cloud and edge components for efficient problem-solving.

 ## Solution Architecture
 <img src="./readme_assets/edgeai-customvision-architecture.png" />